3 GOP candidates for Tennessee governor face off in debate

 MEMPHIS, Tenn.
-(AP) — Republican candidates for Tennessee governor said Memphis didn’t do the right thing when it removed statues of Confederate-era leaders from city parks last year.
+(AP) — Republican candidates for Tennessee governor said Wednesday that Memphis did not do the right thing when it removed statues of Confederate-era leaders from city parks last year.

-U.S. Rep. Diane Black, Knoxville businessman Randy Boyd and Williamson county businessman Bill Lee squared off Wednesday during the first televised, Republican-only debate during the campaign to replace Gov. Bill Haslam, who faces term limits.
+U.S. Rep. Diane Black, Knoxville businessman Randy Boyd and Williamson County businessman Bill Lee squared off in Memphis during the first televised, Republican-only debate during the campaign to replace Gov. Bill Haslam, who faces term limits.

-Memphis used a legal loophole in a state law to remove statues of Confederate President Jefferson Davis and Gen. Nathan Bedford Forrest from two parks in December.
-The state House voted Tuesday to withhold $250,000 for the city’s 2019 bicentennial celebration.
+Memphis used a legal loophole in a state law to remove statues of Confederate President Jefferson Davis and Gen. Nathan Bedford Forrest from two parks under the cover of darkness in December.
+The state House voted Tuesday to withhold $250,000 for the city’s 2019 bicentennial celebration, a move that drew accusations of racism from House members from Memphis.

-Black and Lee said they thought Memphis didn’t do the right thing.
+Black and Lee said they thought Memphis did not do the right thing.
 Boyd said he agreed with his competitors “that we need to preserve our history.”

 Most Read Nation & World Stories